Rules and Regulations

 Regulations of the Board of Examiners

 A student unsatisfied with the evaluation of his/her study attainment or the accreditation decision on studies completed elsewhere or with other means is entitled to demand rectification either orally or in writing to the evaluation from the evaluating Lecturer and to the accreditation from the person, who made the accreditation decision.
-The student is entitled to demand rectification from the Board of Examiners if he/she is unsatisfied with the decision made regarding the above-mentioned rectification demand (Act 932/2014, § 57).
-The student can request for rectification from the Board of Examiners to the grades of the courses arranged in connection with Bachelor’s degrees, Master’s degrees, Vocational Teacher Education, Specialisation Studies, Open University Studies or studies arranged as separate studies and containing parts of degree.
+The student is entitled to demand rectification from the Board of Examiners if he/she is unsatisfied with the decision made regarding the above-mentioned rectification demand (Act 257/2015, § 57).
+The student can request rectification from the Board of Examiners to the grades of courses arranged in connection with bachelor’s degrees, master’s degrees, vocational teacher education, specialisation studies, continuing education, Open University studies or non-degree studies containing parts of degrees.

 Before the rectification process arrives at the Board of Examiners:

 The meeting has reached quorum when the Chairman, one Lecturer and one student member are present.
-During the meeting, the student’s written request for rectification, the written decision from the lecturer who has granted the evaluation in question or from the person, who made the accreditation decision as well as the description of the process of the rectification are discussed.
+During the meeting, the student’s request for rectification, the written response from the assessor or the person who made the accreditation decision, as well as the description of the handling of the rectification provided by the head of the degree programme or their supervisor are discussed.
 The Members of the Board of Examiners have the right to familiarise themselves with all documents to be processed by the Board of Examiners.
 Prior to arriving at its decision, the Board of Examiners may hear statements from the parties involved as well as from experts.
-The Board of Examiners bases its decision on statutes, the Degree Regulation and the Regulation on the Evaluation of Study Attainments of Oulu University of Applied Sciences as well as the material related to the demand for rectification.
+The Board of Examiners bases its decision on statues, the degree regulations and the assessment procedure of study attainments, as well as on material related to the request for rectification.
 If the Board of Examiners does not reach a unanimous consensus when making their decision, the matter is settled by majority vote or if the votes are still even, according to the decision of the Chairman.

 If the Board of Examiners deems the student’s request for rectification to be warranted, the Board returns the study attainment or the accreditation and additional information that have arisen during the rectification process to the evaluator or the person, who made the accreditation decision for re-evaluation.
-The re-evaluation must be registered within three weeks of the Board of Examiners’ decision, excluding the month of July.
+Reassessment must be completed within three weeks of the decision made by the Board of Examiners.
+The three-week time limit does not run during leave of absence.
 The re-evaluation is submitted to the Chairman of the Board of Examiners.
 If the evaluator or the person, who made the accreditation decision in question does not change his/her original evaluation, the Board of Examiners shall request the evaluation of another evaluator/other evaluators for the study attainment or accreditation, which shall then come into force.
 If necessary, the average of the evaluation of the other evaluators is calculated.
 The evaluation in question will remain in force if it is the same or higher as the original evaluation.

 The decision of the Board of Examiners decision regarding the evaluation of study attainment or accreditation cannot be appealed (Act 932/2014, § 60).

 During the rectification process, the associated documents are filed by the Chairman of the Board of Examiners.
 Minutes are recorded for the meeting and are signed by the Chairman and the Members of the Board of Examiners.
-The Board of Examiners submits the minutes of the decision along with the other related documents to the Director of Study Affairs.
-He or she notifies the student, the Lecturer or the person, who made the accreditation decision, the Head of the Department, the Head of the Degree Programme and the Head of Study Affairs of the campus in question.
-The documents are archived according to the archiving directives.
+After the completion of the process, the Board of Examiners submits the minutes and other related documents to the registry office of OAMK.
+The decision of the Board of Examiners is submitted to the student, the teacher or person who made the accreditation decision and the head of the degree programme, as well as to their supervisors if they participated in the handling.
+The documents will be archived.

-These Regulations of the Board of Examiners replace the Regulations approved by the Board of the University of Applied Sciences (17 September 2003, § 75).
-The updated regulations shall come into force on 10 February 2015.
+These regulations of the Board of Examiners replace the regulations approved by the Board of the University of Applied Sciences on 9 February 2015 (section 13).
+The updated regulations will take effect immediately.

 Board of directors of the University of Applied Sciences 16 March 2015 § 11